 Lisa’s artistic journey began before she could talk, painting life-size papier-mâché birds with her dad at their home in Northern Virginia.
 When she was a teenager she spent long hours experimenting in their makeshift darkroom, amazed at how a moment could be forever immortalized in the alchemy of light and shadow.
 As a college student at Wesleyan University in Connecticut Lisa wrote and illustrated her first family heirloom book, which would eventually become the genesis for the creation of Family Heirloom Arts.
 Her book, The Journey of Henry Kagan, was created as a way to honor her grandfather’s immigration story.
 Henry Kagan fled Russia due to religious persecution and journeyed to the United States as a young child.
 This story is profiled in My Words Are Gonna Linger, The Art of Personal History, an anthology published by the Association of Personal Historians in 2009.
 Discovering this incredible tale of survival and perseverance, Lisa recognized the importance of learning where you come from and honoring your ancestors by preserving their stories for future generations.
 She only wished that she had a chance to talk with her grandfather about his experiences before he passed away.
 In the summer of 2001, Lisa’s spirit of curiosity catalyzed her own migration to the west coast.
-Lisa only planned to spend the summer in Portland, Oregon, yet like so many she fell in the love with the city (and her husband) and now seventeen years later, she calls Portland her west-coast home.
+Lisa only planned to spend the summer in Portland, Oregon, yet like so many she fell in the love with the city (and her husband) and now eighteen years later, she calls Portland her west-coast home.

 From this point forward, Lisa began pursuing her passion for personal history by helping others share their life stories through art and writing.
 Since 2001, she has been teaching and managing creative arts programs at domestic violence shelters, schools, and community non-profits in Portland, Oregon.
 Through this work, Lisa recognized that giving people an opportunity to tell their stories has the power to transform their lives.
 They are better able to understand their past, gain confidence in their ability to address their present circumstances, and begin to envision their future.
 Motivated by the realization that participants of all ages and from different walks of life found strength and inspiration in the process, Lisa launched Family Heirloom Arts in 2006.